 A smart VUH opens several possibilities for health care and medical education.
-For example, students reported that they found the virtual learning environment to mirror real life and all agreed that they had learned about the necessity of clear and to the point interprofessional communication.
+For example, students reported that they found the virtual learning environment to mirror real life, and all agreed that they had learned about the necessity of clear and to the point interprofessional communication.
 Using realistic cases with different team dynamics made it possible to demonstrate the usefulness of a VUH in practicing team communication along different stages of the whole patient trajectory.
-In addition, using different patient trajectories gave students experience in team communication.
-Spending relatively few additional resources when it comes to the set up of the virtual hospital facilitated this.
+In addition, giving students experience in team communication through different patient trajectories was facilitated by spending relatively little additional resources for the set up of the virtual hospital.

 One of the assets of role-play in a VUH is the possibility for repetitions and the flexibility allowing the learning environment to be used at any time, making it independent of scheduled teaching.
-The role-playing facilities in the VUH also provide the students with a safe and accessible environment for practicing some of their tasks.
+The role-playing facilities in the VUH also provide the students with a safe, and accessible environment for practicing some of their tasks.
 In addition, role-play with VR allows a greater degree of immersion into the situation, something that is especially beneficial in a problem-based learning situation.
-Based on our experiences and literature review, we can outline three major directions for future work: developing smart educational content, technology, and an overall VUH framework.
+Based on our experiences and literature review, we can outline three major directions for future work: developing smart educational content, technology and an overall VUH frame-work

 VUH smart educational content.
-The major challenge of using smart university hospitals for education is in making realistic cases that mirror what the student will encounter in practice.
-The cases also need to focus on various aspects of medical team training.
-This is something that is not straightforward given the existing ambiguity in the literature on medical team training [31, 32].
-Therefore, there is a need for guide-lines and methods for scenario development, including templates for new cases to be efficiently developed by health care professionals, templates for role descriptions, etc. There is also a need for solutions for personalization and adaptation of cases as well as other educational materials for different students and learning contexts.
+The major challenge of using smart university hospitals for education is in making realistic cases that mirror what the student will meet in practice.
+The cases also need to focus on various aspects of medical team training, something that is not straightforward given the existing ambiguity in the literature on medical team training [32, 31].
+Therefore, there is a need for guidelines and methods for scenario development, including templates for new cases to be efficiently developed by health care professionals, templates for role descriptions etc. There is also a need for solutions for personalization and adaptation of cases and other educational materials for different students and learning contexts.

 VUH smart technology.
 The immediate technological challenges for facilitating communication and collaboration team training in a VUH include physical discomfort caused by VR goggles and the need for better interactivity.
-The latter particularly applies to capturing hand movement and supporting manipulations on patients and equipment in the virtual learning environment.
+The latter particularly applies to capturing hands movement and supporting manipulations on patients and equipment in the virtual learning environment.
 Apart from supporting training on procedures, such manipulations will create awareness of the learners' activities in a joint workspace.
-Supporting such awareness and collaborative activities, in general, in a fully immersive virtual environment constitutes yet another challenge.
-Such solutions are already emerging and, as the VR technology develops further, we believe that these challenges will be fully addressed in the near future by introducing new hardware devices and software platforms.
-In addition to the VR technologies, other technologies should be taken into account, such as mobile and ubiquitous technologies and augmented reality.
-This will also open up another dimension of smartness [4].
-Additional software elements should include cross-platform solutions linking web, social media, mobile devices, and new software VR platforms, as outlined in Table 2.
+Supporting such awareness and collaborative activities in general in a fully immersive virtual environment constitutes yet another challenge.
+Such solutions are already emerging, and as the VR technology develops further, we believe that these challenges will be fully addressed in the near future by introducing new hardware devices and software platforms.
+In addition to the VR technologies, other technologies should be taken into account, such as mobile and ubiquitous technologies and augmented reality, which will also open another dimension of smartness [4].
+Additional software elements should include cross-platform solutions linking web, social media, mobile devices and new software VR platforms as outlined in Table 2.

 VUH framework.
-A fully functioning smart VUH needs to support a wide range of educational activities, as outlined in Table 1.
-This requires integration of smart educational content, curricula, and organizational aspects with smart hardware and software solutions into a holistic and coherent system.
-An important direction for future work will, therefore, be developing the framework, principles, and methods further for such integration.
-This is in line with a similar framework for smart universities.
+A fully functioning smart VUH needs to support a wide range of educational activities as outlined in Table 1.
+This requires integration of smart educational content, curricula, organizational aspects with smart hardware and software solutions into a holistic and coherent system.
+An important direction for future work will therefore be developing further the framework, principles and methods for such integration, in line with a similar framework for smart universities.